Brand Names: Meclomen

-Meclofenamate is in a group of drugs called nonsteroidal anti-inflammatory drugs (NSAIDs).
+Meclofenamate is a nonsteroidal anti-inflammatory drug (NSAID).
 Meclofenamate works by reducing hormones that cause inflammation and pain in the body.

-Meclofenamate may also be used for other purposes not listed in this medication guide.
+Meclofenamate may also be used for purposes not listed in this medication guide.

 What are the possible side effects of meclofenamate (Meclomen)?

-Stop taking meclofenamate and call your doctor at once if you have any of these serious side effects:
+Stop using meclofenamate and call your doctor at once if you have:

 What is the most important information I should know about meclofenamate (Meclomen)?